St-vn/roblox-scripting/README.md

 print(key.door, key["door"]) -- opened opened, indexing tables is the same thing as indexing instances which you are already familiar with.
 ```
-To define a dictionary with keys that aren't array indices nor string keys, you would need to wrap them with square brackets like shown with the string earlier.
+To define keys with specific datatypes, you would need to wrap them with square brackets like shown with the string earlier.
 ```lua
 local keyCodes = {
     [Enum.KeyCode.P] = "hi"